olooney/oranlooney.com/content/quotes/_index.md

 ## Philosophy

 ### Truth

+"Facts do not cease to exist because they are ignored."
+<br>&mdash;Aldous Huxley

 "If any man is able to convince me and show me that I do not think or act right, I will gladly change; for I seek the truth by which no man was ever